hwat-tl/gundoh_patches/README.md

   3. Do this for the episodes you want to patch: ``xdelta3 -d gundoh[##].xdelta``

 I'm going to assume that if you want to go to all this trouble in the first place, you should know how to run things from command line.

+This should result in the creation of new files identical to what has been released by torrent.